University Studies: Multidisciplinary Studies, BUS

 - All students who intend to present a program for multidisciplinary studies must enroll in one of the colleges of the University (select one of the colleges responsible for an area of concentration).

 - The study plan must meet all General Education requirements of the University and the college of enrollment.

 - A multidisciplinary studies faculty advisory committee will oversee program quality and conduct an annual curriculum review.

 Students who believe their educational objectives can best be fulfilled through a multidisciplinary studies program will be responsible for complying with the following procedures:

-- Obtain the multidisciplinary studies form from the director of student academic services in the college of enrollment, University Academic Services or the Advising Center at OSU-Tulsa.
+- Obtain the multidisciplinary studies declaration of major and plan of study forms from the Director of Student Academic Services in the college that will grant the degree, University College Advising or the Advising Center at OSU-Tulsa.
 The form will list the General Education requirements for the college.